You probably have plenty of things lying around that you only use once in a while. Why not put these to work and get paid to rent your stuff?

 If you’re willing to rearrange your living arrangements, rent out your extra room to people who might need a place temporarily.

-Sometimes, people need an extra garage to park their cars less expensively than city or condo rates.
+Sometimes, people need an extra garage to park their cars for less than city or condo rates.

 You can also rent out your garage for those who need extra space for storing stuff.